Guide to Renting a Boat: Tips and Considerations

 Runabouts

 This is more a category of boat than a specific type and several different boats may fit under the category.
 Runabouts are generally a smaller powerboat that has either an outboard or stern-drive engine.
 They are open boats that range from about 14-24 feet and can accommodate between 4-8 people for a variety of suitable activities, including water sports, day cruising, and light fishing.
 It can be an ideal option for a small group that wants to experience a variety of different activities, but not any one activity too extensively.
 Runabouts offer versatility and are generally easy to maneuver in shallow water.
+These boats are also easy to operate, making them a great choice for both beginners and experienced boaters.

 Pontoon Boats